 I Made a Mistake: What Now?

-Commits cannot be changed once they have been made, but if you make a mistake there are commands that allow you to appear to change commits.
-These actually create new commits and abandon the old ones.
-To keep things simple, I will use phrases such as “change” or “delete” commits, but keep in mind that this is a simplification.
+Commits cannot be changed once made, but if you make a mistake, some commands allow you to appear to change commits.
+These create new commits and abandon the old ones.
+I will use phrases such as “change” or “delete” commits to keep things simple, but remember that this is a simplification.

 Amending a Commit to Change Its Message